Things to do before you start your professional life: a guide for final year students

 BCA Plus/BCA Privilege

-BCA Plus is an exclusive offers on a range of products and services, especially for BCA members.
-BCA Privilege is a portfolio containing money-saving discounts, designed to support you both personally and professionally.
+BCA Plus provides exclusive member offers and discounts on a range of clinic management and finance & business products and services, equipment and CPD.
+BCA Privilege is a portfolio containing big brand discounts, designed to support you both personally and professionally.

 Ongoing CPD Programme and Session Archive